engrchrishenry/eye_blink_detection/README.md

        vid_path = ‘D:Videos/VideoX.MOV’
        ```

     2. dat_file_path: This is path to the file to predict facial landmarks.
+It can be downloaded from (https://github.com/davisking/dlib-models/blob/master/shape_predictor_68_face_landmarks.dat.bz2).
 If "shape_predictor_68_face_landmarks.dat" file is in the folder where ‘main.py’ is located, then:

        ```sh
        dat_file_path = "shape_predictor_68_face_landmarks.dat"